virajpatidar10/HouseHunt-Property-Rental-/README.md

 # HouseHunt
-A Code Repo for smart bridge project

-# HouseHunt

 HouseHunt is a full-stack web application for property rentals and bookings, similar to Airbnb.
 Users can list their properties, browse available listings, and make bookings.